lifenetwork-ai/iam-service/dev-docs/Delete Identifier.md

 ### `DELETE /api/v1/users/me/delete-identifier`

 Allows an authenticated user to delete an identifier (email or phone) from their account.
-Cannot delete the only identifier.
+Cannot delete the only identifier (must retain at least one of email or phone).

 #### Headers